 Before I accept the denied boarding compensation, and for sure before the flight actually leaves, I find out which alternate flights I will be given a confirmed reservation on, and the actual compensation offered.

-Ask for the “goodies.”
-If you are being delayed a long time, ask for an amenity pack which will include a phone card, food vouchers and maybe a few frequent flyer miles.
+If you are being delayed a long time, you can ask for an amenity pack which will include a phone card, food vouchers and maybe a few frequent flyer miles.
 If you are forced to stay overnight, the airlines will pay for your accommodations and meals.
 If they forget to offer, remind them.
-And my favorite goodie is to ask to be moved up to first class on the later flight.
-If they have the seats, you’ll get one and if the agent is in haste when reticketing you, sometimes they code that seat as a purchased first class ticket and you get the class of service bonus miles as well.
-You are in the driver’s seat.
+And my favorite is to ask to be moved up to first class on the later flight.
+If they have the seats, you’ll get one.
+If the agent is hasty when reticketing you, sometimes they code that seat as a purchased first class ticket and you get the class of service bonus miles as well.
 The airlines need your seat and you can bargain, but be courteous and appreciative of the agent’s efforts on your behalf.

-On a return flight from Hawaii we arrived in Chicago to find an oversold flight to Savannah.
-The next flight offering confirmable seats was more than 4 hours later, hence we were entitled to increased compensation and the gate agent knew his stuff.
+On a return flight from Hawaii, we arrived in Chicago to find an oversold flight to Savannah.
+The next flight offering confirmable seats was more than four hours later.
+Hence, we were entitled to increased compensation and the gate agent knew his stuff.
 We respectfully stayed out of his way and let him board his flight before dealing with us.
-He gave us a total of $1200 in vouchers($600 each).
+He gave us a total of $1,200 in vouchers($600 each).
 We then asked if he could put Katy on a flight to Columbia South Carolina to be with her daughter and he put her on one leaving in less than an hour later.
-He then proceeded to put me on the standby list for the next flight to Savannah which left in less than two hours and I made that flight as well.
-I was compensated $1200, saved myself driving 3 and a half hours to get Katy to Columbia and only waited 2 extra hours to fly home.
+He then proceeded to put me on the standby list for the next flight to Savannah, which left in less than two hours.
+I made that flight as well.
+I was compensated $1,200, saved myself driving three and a half hours to get Katy in Columbia and only waited two extra hours to fly home.

 International denied boarding can really pay off.
-It is not unusual to be offered $750 to $1000 in vouchers for denied boarding.
-Add that up for a family of four bumped off flights two or three times in succession and you will be flying for free for a year.
+It is not unusual to be offered $750-$1,000 in vouchers for denied boarding.
+Add that up for a family of four bumped off flights two or three times in succession — you will be flying for free for a year.